cloudmesh/cloudmesh-create/src/README.md

 * https://github.com/cloudmesh/cloudmesh.cmd5

-The cloudmesh command create is a sample command so you can see how easy it is to generate a command.
-You can clone is and replace the "create" with the command name you like.
+The cloudmesh command bar is a sample command so you can see how easy it is to generate a command.
+You can clone is and replace the "bar" with the command name you like.

 However there is an easier way, with